 A familiarity with the communities and non-profit organizations within JOURNEYS service area is strongly preferred.

 Take initiative to problem solve.

-Serve as the point of entry for clients at the HOPE Center by ensuring that all clients complete an intake interview upon their first visit and educate these clients on available services.
+Serve as the entry point for clients at the HOPE Center by ensuring that all clients complete an intake assessment upon their first visit.

 Conduct individual and group sessions with clients, and provide referrals to other services including vocational, housing, and mental health services.

 Coordinate and participate in the case review process.

 Document all services and interactions thoroughly and promptly, and participate in ongoing client goal planning.

 Collaborate closely with the clinical team and volunteers to deliver services.